Victor Morel holds a PhD in computer science from Inria - Privatics.

 Engineer Degree, 2016

-CoIoT is an ongoing project to manage consent in the IoT.
-It is an Android app that enables the definition of user privacy policies, and interacts automatically with IoT devices according to the user’s choices.
+CoIoT is a project to manage consent in the IoT.
+It takes the form of an Android app enabling the definition of data subject privacy policies to automatically interact with IoT devices according to the user’s choices.

 At Insa de Lyon (2016-2019), I have taught: